-Coriander provides protection from intestinal parasites, (including E. coli) and ends bacterial overgrowth that leads to IBS symptoms.
+Coriander provides protection from intestinal pathogens (including E. coli) and ends bacterial overgrowth that leads to IBS symptoms.
 Coriander, peppermint, and other botanicals have an advantage over conventional antibiotics in stopping bacteria.
-Because plants contain a variety of beneficial compounds, with minor variations from plant to plant (a plant is never exactly the same), bacteria have a harder time developing resistance to them versus a single-compound prescription antibiotic.
+Because plants contain a variety of beneficial compounds, with minor variations from plant to plant (a plant is never exactly the same), bacteria have a harder time developing resistance to them versus a single-compound, prescription antibiotic.

 An Indian review mentions that fennel, among other traditionally-recommended botanicals, has a high flavonoid content that protects against peptic ulcer (which includes gastric and duodenal ulcers), and keeps the mucosal lining of the stomach and small intestines safe from damage.
 Fennel may also stop oxidative stress brought about by inflammation.
 This same review reported that flavonoids in general have antispasmodic and antidiarrheal effects, too.